aim-lab/PVBM/docs/_build/html/_sources/index.rst.txt

 * Correlation Dimension: D2 (also known as the correlation dimension) is a measure of the correlation of the pattern.

-* Singularity Length: SL (Singularity length) represents the range of fluctuation in the fractal dimension, providing information about the complexity of local variations in the image.
+* Singularity Length: SL represents the range of fluctuation in the fractal dimension, providing information about the complexity of local variations in the image.